csetiawan88/employeetracker/README.md

 ## Test

 ```
-Testing of this application is shown in the Walkthrough Video.
+Testing is shown in the Walkthrough Video.
 ```

 ## Walkthrough Video